Multimedia Journalist and Storyteller.

-Cynthia is an emerging journalist based in the GTA interested in covering culture, lifestyle, entertainment and politics.
-Currently they are a graduate student in Western University's Master of Journalism and Communication program.
+Cynthia is an emerging journalist based in the GTA interested in covering digital culture, health, lifestyle and politics.
+Currently, they are a graduate student in Western University's Master of Journalism and Communication program.

 My Latest Work